-To promote the highest standards of corporate governance and to ensure value for money; website established in line with Commission requirements; ensure all information and information assets are managed and stored by the Commission in line with relevant policy.
+To promote the highest standards of corporate governance; ensure value for money; establish a website in line with Commission requirements; and ensure all information and information assets are managed and stored by the Commission in line with relevant policy.

-The Commission has developed a suite of Corporate Governance documents and a review schedule; procurement undertaken by the Commission follows public procurement policy; the website reflects the Commission's requirements; information and information assets are managed and stored in line with current statutory requirements, policies and relevant guidance.
+A comprehensive suite of Corporate Governance documents is in place and all documents are reviewed in line with a review schedule; procurement undertaken by the Commission follows public procurement policy; the Commission's website reflects its requirements; information and information assets are managed and stored in line with current statutory requirements, policies and relevant guidance.